NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ### How to use

+### Requirements

+- A Spark 3.x CPU cluster
+- A pair of `rapids-4-spark` and `cudf` jars
+- Ability to modify the existing Spark application code

+### How to use

-Starting with version 21.12 of the RAPIDS Accelerator, a new function named `explainPotentialGPUPlan` is added which can help us understand the potential GPU plan and if there are any not-supported features on a CPU cluster.
+Starting with version 21.12 of the RAPIDS Accelerator, a new function named `explainPotentialGPUPlan` is added which can help us understand the potential GPU plan and if there are any unsupported features on a CPU cluster.
 Basically it can return output which is the same as the driver logs with `spark.rapids.sql.explain=all`.

 1. In `spark-shell`, add the `rapids-4-spark` and `cudf` jars into --jars option or put them in Spark related classpath.